IshitaGoyal2002/demo/README.md

 # demo
 This is my first repo.
 <br>
-Author name - Ishita Goyal
+Author name - Ishita Goyal and Nayan Shrestha